PSP92/css-grid/README.md

 We should see that the elements expanded just a bit to take up the remaining space.

-In DevTools we can also sea that we can overlay Grid on the main element which we can turn on to see the Grid.
+In DevTools we can also see that we can overlay Grid on the main element as well.

 <img src="https://i.imgur.com/zK1Lgwm.png" />